 Before you formally file a complaint, make sure you inform the debt collector of your intentions.
 Ideally, send a notification in writing so you have it on record.
 Your letter should contain the name of the debt collection agency and a description of how your rights were violated.

 If the debt collection agency doesn’t stop the harassment, submit your complaint to the Ministry of Public and Business Service Delivery online.
-Once your complaint has been submitted, it will be reviewed to determine whether or not any rules have been broken.
+Once your complaint has been submitted, it will be reviewed to determine whether any rules have been broken.
 You should hear back from the ministry within 15 business days.

 Being overdue on debt payments and having your credit score negatively affected is bad enough.
 But having a debt collector call you all the time makes things worse.
 Fortunately, there are rules when it comes to how debt collectors can contact you, and the threat of legal action will end once the statute of limitations in Ontario expires.
 That said, you should do your best to deal with your debt to avoid the nuisance of collection calls.